rcallebs/Exercise-with-Ease/README.md

 - Delete exercises that you've created
 - Create a beginner schedule that uses only body weight exercised.
 - Record your daily meals and beverages, and delve deeper into the significance of nutrition.
+- Make a phone friendly version of the app.

 ---